President Donald Trump Orders Airstrike In Syria After Deadly Chemical Attack

 However, the president found himself moved in the wake of all the children and citizens killed by the chemical attack.
 According to Trump, the Syrian government’s alleged move against its own people was a “disgrace to humanity” and “crossed a lot of lines.”
 Unfortunately, the Syrian chemical weapon attack resulted in over a thousand deaths, among many were children.

 President Donald Trump did not make his plans of retaliation against Syria known to the public.
 Instead, the U.S. government relayed warnings to the Syrian government on Thursday.
-The president was in his Mar-a-Lago resort in Florida along with Chinese President Xi Jinping and from there he made his announcement.
+The president was at his Mar-a-Lago resort in Florida along with Chinese President Xi Jinping and from there he made his announcement.

 @FLOTUS and I are honored to welcome the President of the People's Republic of #China, Xi Jinping, & Madame Peng Liyuan to the #USA.